alexjzyang/fhxParse/DevLog.md

 Next up, use the same logic to parse Equipment module tables. current v1 version of dscreator.sfcToCsv() and fhxProcessor.processSFC functions still work

+## 01/30/2025

+Included code to create EM child devices table and commands table

+Need to loop and create tables for the nested EM embedded composites And do the same with Command SFC's, which are found as part of embedded Composites